Maydit/Cloud-Development/README.md

 ... in China.

 This summer (the summer of 2018), I was invited for an internship by one of my classmates at RPI, [Yuze Ma](https://github.com/bobmayuze) at the Chinese company [Codemao](codemao.cn).
 Naturally, going overseas without understanding even 一点中文 was a great idea.
 So there I was, in China, and assigned to the graphics team of a game engine under supervision of [Mikola Lysenko](https://github.com/mikolalysenko).
-He provided me one simple task: Make clouds. <sub>[Skip the cloud bs and read about China stuff](./read-more/china.md)</sub>
+He provided me one simple task: Make clouds.

 Ok seems easy right, we've all seen clouds: